What is a Jeweler?

 While many jewelers are self-employed, others might work in retail stores, in jewelry repair shops, or in jewelry manufacturing plants.
 Those who work in retail jewelry stores often spend a lot of time interacting with customers, either helping them choose pre-made pieces, or taking orders and instructions for custom pieces.
 Jewelry store employees often earn a commission for each piece of jewelry they sell.

 Those who work in repair shops usually spend a lot of time alone, with little or no supervision.
-While those who work in retail settings often have set schedules, they might also have to work on holidays, when customers often visit jewelry stores.
+While those who work in retail settings often have set schedules, they might also have to work during holidays, when customers often visit jewelry stores.

 Frequently Asked Questions